Alchemist-rs/Alchemist/README.md

   - Write tests!
 Unit tests and integration tests that can be run on a CI instance is a big plus and adds better code coverage!

+###Slack
+We communicate using Slack using it as a central way to track issues etc. If you'd like to join us send an email to mgattozzi@gmail.com with the Subject Line [Slack Alchemist] and you'll get an invite.

 ###Compiler Version
 Due to the nature of the Diesel library needing nightly that's the versionthat will be needed.
 At some point in